We would like to inform you below about the collection and processing of personal data in the context of the use of our Internet pages.

 Which Data do we use?

 Legal Basis for the Processing

-To be able to offer you our website and the associated services, we process personal data based on the following legal basis:
+In order to be able to offer you our website and the associated services, we process personal data on the basis of the following legal basis:

-> to comply with contractual obligations (Art.
-6 (1 b) GDPR),
+– in order to comply with contractual obligations (Art.
+6 (1 b) GDPR)

 We will refer to the respective terminology in connection with the respective processing, so that you can see the basis on which we process personal data.

 If personal information is processed by you on the basis of your consent, you have the right to revoke.
 Your consent to us at any time with future effect.